auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Role of Refresh Token in credentials validity

-`hasValid(minTTL:)` will no longer return `true` if a Refresh Token is present.
-Now, only the Access Token expiration (along with the `minTTL` value) will determine the return value of `hasValid(minTTL:)`.
+`hasValid(minTTL:)` longer returns `true` if a Refresh Token is present.
+Now, only the Access Token expiration (along with the `minTTL` value) determines the return value of `hasValid(minTTL:)`.

 Note that `hasValid(minTTL:)` is no longer being called in `credentials(withScope:minTTL:parameters:callback:)` _before_ the biometrics authentication.
 If you were relying on this behavior, you'll need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:callback:)` yourself.

 #### Thread-safety when renewing credentials

-The method `credentials(withScope:minTTL:parameters:callback:)` will now execute the credentials renewal serially, to prevent race conditions when Refresh Token Rotation is enabled.
+The method `credentials(withScope:minTTL:parameters:callback:)` now executes the credentials renewal serially, to prevent race conditions when Refresh Token Rotation is enabled.